SonarSource/SonarJS/README.md

 :arrow_right: [Have some feedback?](#support)

-:arrow_right: [eslint-plugin-sonarjs](https://github.com/SonarSource/eslint-plugin-sonarjs), our plugin for ESLint
+This repository now hosts [eslint-plugin-sonarjs](./packages/jsts/src/rules/README.md), our plugin for ESLint.

 # Features